ckeditor/ckeditor5/README.md

 ### CKEditor 5 Framework

-CKEditor 5 Builds allow you to quickly and easily initialize one of the many types of editors in your application.
+CKEditor 5 builds allow you to quickly and easily initialize one of the many types of editors in your application.
 At the same time, CKEditor 5 is also a framework for creating custom-made rich text editing solutions.

 To find out how to start building your own editor from scratch go to [CKEditor 5 Framework overview section of CKEditor 5 documentation](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/overview.html).